BKSims/ShellHelper/README.md

 * To find the date, time, or weather, simply ask him with these words.

+* Sit back and have a chat with Codey!

 * Be polite.
 Say please and thank you!

 * Say good bye to leave the helper!